 My first visit to North Carolina’s Outer Banks was one for the books.
 Not only did I find a charming beach destination with a unique history and beauty, but the Outer Banks food scene is one of the best on the East Coast.
 I even live at a beach destination, with the freshest of seafood, and Outer Banks (referred to as OBX) still ranked supreme.
-Best of all, you don’t have to be a seafood enthusiast to enjoy the diverse offerings of the Outer Banks.
+You don’t have to be a seafood enthusiast to enjoy the diverse offerings.
 Here are seven great places to eat in the Outer Banks that wowed me (and a group of fellow travel writers) with impressive service, food taste, and menu options.

 #1 Diamond Shoals Restaurant, Buxton (Cape Hatteras)

 This typical looking restaurant is laid-back and super casual, but the food at Diamond Shoals packed a powerful punch.
 Diamond Shoals Restaurant delivered incredible simple food items that will astound you.